What comes to your mind when you think of famous brands like Puma, Mcdonald's, Apple, and Starbucks?

 The font also needs to have visual characteristics that support the nature of your brand.
 Do not choose a soft and flowy font if you are an edgy company appealing to a more aggressive and active crowd.

-Ultimately, you will probably only want one font in your logo, though some brands will use two fonts to help set apart the brand name from the initials, letterform, or emblem details.
+Ultimately, you will probably only want one font in your logo, though some brands will use two fonts to help set apart the brand name from the initials, letterforms, or emblem details.
 Harley-Davidson and Heineken are examples of logos using two fonts in their designs.

 Explore Color Combinations

 Color is going to be a huge factor for your brand as a whole—and it’s all defined by the logo.
 Use your logo to establish the colors that represent your brand.

 In most cases, you will want between 1 and 3 colors, though some brands do use more.
 You will want to know the meaning behind colors before you decide which ones best represent your brand.

 Make sure your colors help you stand apart from your competitors.
 Similar color combinations can make it harder for your audience to recognize your brand right away.

-Create Multiple Versions
+Creating Multiple Versions helps!

 Don’t just go with one version for your logo.
 This is an amateur design move.

 An expert graphic designer will often start with tons of little thumbnails to test out ideas and very loose compositions.
 Then, the designer (or client) will choose the top 3-5 versions to be turned into larger roughs.
 These start to show the color use and more specific composition.

 Ask for Feedback

 You can even test your versions on your audience or stakeholders.
 This can be tricky because some people will always have something to say, while others will be fine with just about anything.

-Sometimes, it’s hard to be honestly critical of your work when you’ve been looking at it a long time.
+Sometimes, it’s hard to be honestly critical of your work when you’ve been looking at it for a long time.
 Professional designers spend hours and hours in group critiques for their projects during graphic design school.
 Getting fresh eyes on your design will help you make sure you are communicating the things you want to express with your logo.

-Finding the right logo can be tricky, but these tips will help you start off on the right foot.
-Once you’ve created your logo, you will have a much stronger brand.
+Even if you are creating a new logo or making changes to your existing logo styles, once you’re done, you will have a much stronger brand.
 Still, if you have any queries, don't hesitate to contact us.